tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/Activities/06-Stu_Dictionaries/README.md

 - Add a new bank `American Express` to the dictionary and set the market cap to `33`.

-- Delete `Wachovia` from the dictionary, as it is a deprecated bank acquired by Wells Fargo in 2008.
+- Delete `Wachovia` from the dictionary, as it is a depreciated bank acquired by Wells Fargo in 2008.

 ## Challenge